 - Faster running later!

-- Free post run bath – the salt and cold are perfect for recovery!
+- Free post run recovery bath – the salt and cold are perfect for less muscle damage

 “There’s more drag on your feet as you’re doing that training, so when you’re in an environment where there’s not that drag, your legs will not fatigue as easily, ” according to Dr. R. Amadeus Mason, a team physician for USA Track and Field.